Montijello/star_battle/README.md

 ### ABOUT THIS PROJECT

-Just a little puzzle game
+Just a little puzzle game.
 Play online at http://starbattle.surge.sh/

 ### TO PLAY